korkeatw/spring-mobile-registration/README.md

 mvn -Dtest=*IntegrationTest test
 ```

-**Note: For integration test, it requires external resource such as database**
+**Note: For integration test, it requires external resource such as database.
+You have to start PostgreSQL before run the test**